simplon-lerouxDunvael/Brief_13/docs/action_plan.md

 `Title: ANSSI-BP-028 (minimal)`
 `                Id: xccdf_org.ssgproject.content_profile_anssi_bp28_minimal`

-To audit my VM :
+To audit my VM : *the ANSSI-PROFILE1 has to be replaced with the id of the profile.*

 ```Bash
 sudo oscap xccdf eval --profile [ANSSI-PROFILE1] system